drlippman/IMathAS/readme.md

 The student side of the system is pretty well set up for i18n, but the instructor side is  not yet.
 Currently the only translation pack available is `de` (German).
 See `/i18n/translating.md` for more information about generating translations.
 To enable a translation:
 - `$CFG['locale']`: Set this to the desired language code, like `de`

+Also adjustable:
+- `$CFG['nocommathousandsseparator']`: set to `true` to disallow the use of comma as a thousands separator in large numbers.

 ### IPEDS / NCES

 The system can create associations with IPEDS/NCES records.
 For this, you will need to manually